Welshy92/jacobs-tech-tips/docs/testing.md

 * Form on index.html doesn't get the same level of padding as the rest of the content.
 Added specific padding to their class + elements.

-* captions not aligning correctly.
+* Captions not aligning correctly.
 Put captions in seperate divs to rest of the content and moved the class definer to the respective divs.

+* It was too easy to 'fat finger' the inputs on the newsletter form.
+Input heights increased to stop this from happening.

 ### **Known Bugs**